 - Are of Aboriginal or Torres Strait Islander descent

 - Have a poor diet, containing too much fatty and sugary food

-There are many lifestyle factors which with some small modifications can significantly reduce the likelihood of people developing diabetes or heart disease which would otherwise have a catastrophic impact on them and their family and will also lead to absenteeism and reduced productivity.
+There are many lifestyle factors which, with some small modifications can significantly reduce the likelihood of people developing diabetes or heart disease that would otherwise have a catastrophic impact on them and their family, and will also lead to absenteeism and reduced productivity.